Apple announces its 2021 Apple Design Award winners – TechCrunch

 The Visuals and Graphics winners feature “stunning imagery, skillfully drawn interfaces, and high-quality animations,” Apple says.

-Belarus-based Loóna offers sleepscape sessions which combine relaxing activities and atmospheric sounds with storytelling to help people wind down at night.
+Belarus-based Loóna offers sleepscape sessions, which combine relaxing activities and atmospheric sounds with storytelling to help people wind down at night.
 The app was recently awarded Google’s “best app” of 2020.

-China’s Genshin Impact won for pushing the visual frontier on gaming, as motion blur, shadow quality, and frame rate can be reconfigured on the fly.
+China’s Genshin Impact won for pushing the visual frontier on gaming, as motion blur, shadow quality and frame rate can be reconfigured on the fly.
 The game had previously made Apple’s Best of 2020 list and was Google’s best game of 2020.

 Innovation winners included India’s NaadSadhana, an all-in-one, studio-quality music app that helps artists perform and publish.
-The app uses A.I. and Core ML to listen and provide feedback on the accuracy of notes, and generates a backing track to match.
+The app uses AI and Core ML to listen and provide feedback on the accuracy of notes, and generates a backing track to match.

-Riot Games’ League of Legends: Wild Rift (U.S.) won for taking a complex PC classic and delivering a full mobile experience that includes touchscreen controls, an auto-targeting system for newcomers, and a mobile-exclusive camera setting.
+Riot Games’ League of Legends: Wild Rift (U.S.) won for taking a complex PC classic and delivering a full mobile experience that includes touchscreen controls, an auto-targeting system for newcomers and a mobile-exclusive camera setting.

 The winners this year will receive a prize package that includes hardware and the award itself.